DegreeBachelor of Science in Nursing

 - Failure to maintain a grade point average (GPA) of 2.50

-- Failure to achieve a grade of C or higher in a required pathophysiology science course after a prior failure to achieve a satisfactory grade in the same course.
+- Failure to achieve a grade of C or higher in a required pathophysiology science course after a prior failure in the same course

 Students dismissed from the program may initiate an appeal process as documented in the UNE student manual.
 Students wishing to appeal an issue should refer to the UNE Student Handbook “Academic and Disciplinary Appeals Policy”.

 Technical standards are all of the nonacademic functional abilities essential for the delivery of safe, effective nursing care.
-These basic abilities make up the core components of nursing practice, and there is a high probability that untoward consequences may result for clients cared for by nurses who fail to demonstrate these abilities.
+These basic abilities are neccessary for safe and effective education, training and nursing care.
+Failure to meet the technical standards can result in untoward outcomes for clients.
 In compliance with state and federal laws, nursing education programs must attend to these essential functional abilities in the teaching and evaluation of students preparing for the practice of nursing.

 This statement of technical standards identifies the functional abilities deemed by the Nursing Faculty at the University of New England to be essential to the practice of nursing, and as such are reflected in satisfactory progression through the nursing program and in the performance-based outcomes which are the basis for teaching and evaluating all nursing student.